dimaslanjaka/static-blog-generator/src-posts/2018/11/get-cpu-usage-ram-usage-php.md

 ---
 title: Get CPU usage / RAM usage [PHP]
 webtitle: WMI Gitlab
-subtitle: "if you mean how much ram/cpu php is using then you can do the following using plain php without using any package: this returns the"
+subtitle: "if you mean how much ramcpu php is using then you can do the following using plain php without using any package: this returns the"
 lang: en
 date: 2018-11-06T03:08:00.000+07:00